nukaboy/manaduel/README.md

 Host a game with "host", connect with "connect [ip]".
 Use "help" to get a list of all commands.

-Its very easy to create your own deck of cards, just create a .deck file and load it with "deck [filename]".
+Its very easy to create your own deck of cards, just create a .deck file in the same directory as the exe and load it with "deck [filename]".
 Each spell is a line looking like "Name of the spell#Attack value#Defense value".
 Both players need the same deck to play.